intel/nauta/toolbox/providers/gcp/gcp.md

 - nfs server - internal server with nfs based resources
 - gke cluster - kubernetes cluster.

-Plase refer to [terraform definition files](terraform/tasks/templates/main) to see detailed configuration (networking, resources, etc.)
+Please refer to terraform definition files (in directory terraform/templates) to see detailed configuration (networking, resources, etc.)

 ## Prerequisities

-Installer process uses [Terraform](https://www.terraform.io/) to create resources on Google Cloud Platform.
+### Workstation
+To install Nauta on GCP workstation (Linux or Mac based) with access to the internet is required.
+Installation repository (nauta) has to be downloaded or cloned from github repository.

+***All operations described below should be made on workstation.
+All paths are connected with downloaded or cloned repository***

+### Google Cloud Platform
-Service account has to be created to operate on user's project.
+Service account has to be created to operate on user's project (please refer to https://console.cloud.google.com/iam-admin/serviceaccounts?project=<project_name>).

-The following resources MUST be defined before installation
+Service account should have `project-owner` priviliges and be ready to create gke cluster, vpc, virtual machines.

-###GCP access config
+#### GCP access config
-File `gcp-service-account.yml` present in `toolbox/providers/gcp` directory MUST be properly filled wih access data.
+File `gcp-service-account.yml` MUST be created in `toolbox/providers/gcp` directory and filled wih access data.
 ```$xslt
 gcp_service_account:
   type: "service_account"